 - Asteroid Miners: Mining Moons, Asteroids and Comets is necessary for your empire to avoid a mineral crunch.

-- Arbitrary Maximum Range - All weapons have maximum ranges, even missiles, which explode after running out of fuel.
+- Arbitrary Weapon Range - All weapons have maximum ranges, even missiles, which explode after running out of fuel.
 This even occurs for long range missile drones that don't carry warheads.

 - Beam Spam - Beams are a staple weapon for space ships.